Blog

 Ischemic heart disease describes a range of heart problems related to narrowed heart arteries.
 Also called coronary artery disease, ischemic heart disease causes less blood and oxygen to reach the heart.

-Over time, these narrowed arteries can cause negative complications and symptoms, including but not limited to:
+Over time, the condition can cause complications and symptoms, including but not limited to:

 • Shortness of breath